The Don Harrington Discovery Center is helping families discover at home

 “This week we’re going to try and focus on easter I actually have behind my computer I have a set up to do a video, teaching people how to make tissue paper flowers,” Ried said.

-Ried explained as a non-profit it is important to stay connected with the community, and in return hopefully get the communities support.
+Ried explained as a non-profit it is important to stay connected with the community, and in return hopefully get community support.

 “We are still telling people still buy a membership because what we’ll do we are waiting to see how long this thing lasts and we’ll add that time back on once this is all over. so you’re not missing out,” Ried stated.